diegargon/monnet-core/monnet_agent/README.md

     'cmd': str,              # Command response type.
 Example: "pong" 'token': str,            # Token used for authentication or identification.
     'version': float,        # Version of the response or system.
-Example: 0.22 'response_msg': bool,    # Indicates if the response message is successful.
+Example: 0.22 'response': bool,    # Indicates if the response message is successful.
 Example: True 'refresh': int,          # Refresh interval in seconds.
 Example: 5 'data': list             # List of data, typically empty in this case.
 Example: [] }